panoply/spx/docs/site/views/docs/usage/connection.md

 # Connection

-SPX is initialized using the `spx.connect()` method.
-This method returns a curried (function) callback which is triggered once.
-The `connect` call fires on `DOMContentLoaded`.
-SPX will save the outer HTML of current document to the snapshot cache using `document.documentElement.outerHTML` upon connection whereas all additional snapshots are saved after an XHR request completes.
+SPX requires invoking and can be initialized using the `spx.connect()` method.
+This method returns a curried (function) callback which is triggered once which fires upon `DOMContentLoaded`.
+SPX will save the outer HTML of the current document in snapshot cache using `document.documentElement.outerHTML` upon connection whereas all additional snapshots are saved after an XHR request completes.

 ::: note
-The typings provided in this package will describe each option in good detail, below are the defaults.
-Settings are optional.
+Below is the default configuration used by SPX.
+The type declarations provided will describe each option in good detail.
+All settings are completely optional.
 :::

 <!-- prettier-ignore -->